Post -by Gautam Shah

 Size and Shape of a room affects the quality of sound in a room.
 ‘In a room with parallel walls (almost all rooms), the sound gets a caught bouncing back and forth between the walls.
 Some sound waves are cancelled by their own reflections while others are reinforced’.
 However, in a room with slightly askew walls can drastically reduce the redundant reflections between walls.
 Ancient Greeks found that rooms with the ratios of 2.62: 1.62:1 sounded universally good.

-One of the famous sermons from Jesus was made at the bottom of a hill while the audience was on higher ground Here Jesus was addressing a very large audience from a Low position.
-Since this was in the morning, the audience was in the optimal position to hear and see him speak, The hill helped capture the speech and block out extraneous noise. ( This is as per the Literary description, Paintings illustrate superior-higher position for the Christ).
+One of the famous sermons from Jesus was made at the bottom of a hill while the audience was on higher ground This layout was similar to an Amphi theatre, a natural one on a mountain slope.
+Here Jesus was addressing a very large audience from a Low position.
+But this was not acceptable to later day religious leaders as well as Artists.
+So Jesus was placed on a higher position and the the audience in the valley bottom.
+The sermon was in the morning, the audience was in the optimal position to hear and see him speak, The hill helped capture the speech and block out extraneous noise.
+(This is as per the Literary description, Paintings, most of them,illustrate superior-higher position for the Christ). .